 Former rugby star Anderson Okiwe is first homeowner at Sherwood's newest housing development

-Former professional rugby league player Anderson Okiwe is officially the first homeowner to settle in at The Rise, a new housing development in Sherwood.
+Former professional rugby league player Anderson Okiwe is officially the first homeowner to settle in at The Rise, a new housing development in Southwell.

-Having lived in Southwell for a decade, Anderson and his wife Jane Okiwe were drawn to the new development due to its proximity to amenities, including being walking distance to an OFSTED outstanding secondary school and two highly rated primary schools.
+Having lived in Southwell for a decade, Anderson and his wife Jane Okiwe were drawn to the new development due to its proximity to amenities, including being walking distance to an outstanding-rated secondary school and two highly rated primary schools.

-Anderson said: “Although I am a native of Hampshire and the Dorset Coast, I have lived in Nottingham since the 2000’s and moved to Southwell around ten years ago.
+Anderson said: “Although I am a native of Hampshire and the Dorset Coast, I have lived in Nottingham since the 2000s and moved to Southwell about 10 years ago.

 "My previous sports career was the original motivation to move north, and then I met Jane and we settled in Yorkshire for a while before ending up in Southwell.